 Kat- Service Manager

 Kat is the service manager.
 She oversees the day to day running of centre.
 She is also a clinical psychologist and puppy mother to the handsome Winston.
 Kat is currently on leave and will return to us in 2020.

 Dave oversees the day to day running of centre

 Ashlea- Psychologist/Intake worker

-Kaitlyn will be out and about in the community.
-She is also the person who organises different projects and activities for the centre.
+Lincoln will be out and about in the community.
+He is also the person who organises different projects and activities for the center.

 Family and Friends - Resources for supporting your young person

 headspace Nowra believes that family and friends play an important role in a young person’s journey to better wellbeing.